 What is a GCSE in Religious Studies?

 If you like arguing, debating and being critical then this is the course for you.
-So many careers need you to have an open and critical mind, an ability to listen to others and be able to justify what you think.
-You need an open mind and willingness to discuss important and complex issues.
-It enables you to think about yourself as well as religious and moral issues.
-This course is a perfect stepping stone for you into an ever changing, interconnected and often challenging modern world.
+So many careers need you to have an open and inquisitive mind, an ability to listen to others and be able to justify what you think.
+Having these qualities enables you to think about yourself as well as religious and moral issues.
+This course is a perfect stepping stone for you into an ever-changing, interconnected and often challenging modern world.

 Course Details